×

 What do people appreciate most about the culture in Bahamas?

 "Expatriates in the Bahamas appreciate the laid-back attitude and the friendliness of the locals.
 They also value the cultural diversity of the islands and the stunning natural beauty.
 The diverse range of leisure activities and resorts, from hiking and island hopping to swimming with pigs and stingrays, keeps expats entertained and enchanted.
 The Bahamian cuisine, with its fusion of rice, seafood, tropical fruits and fresh flavors, is something many expats find attractive.
 The vibrant music, ranging from Junkanoo, Rake n’ Scrape, and Calypso, to Reggae, Boom, and Soca, adds to the charm.
-Finally, the relaxed housing market and warm, sunny weather make the Bahamas an attractive place to move and settle in," remarked one member in Bahamas.
+Finally, the relaxed housing market and warm, sunny weather make the Bahamas an attractive place to move and settle in," explained one person living in Bahamas.

 What do people find most challenging about the culture in Bahamas?